This publication was prepared in partnership with the Asia-Pacific

 Pakistan: At national level there is a bicameral system

-an elected Prime Minister, a National Assembly and a
+elected Prime Minister, a National Assembly and a Senate.

-multi-party system exists both at the national and provincial
+system exists both at the national and provincial levels.

-levels.
-Local government consists either of Town Committees,
+Local government consists either of Town Committees, District

 Philippines: National government consists of the executive

-and the judicial branch.
-The executive consists of cabinet
+the judicial branch.
+The executive consists of cabinet secretaries,

-The legislative or Congress comprises a 24-member Senate
+or Congress comprises a 24-member Senate and a 220-member

-that is democratic in nature with a separation of powers
+is democratic in nature with a separation of powers between

 the executive and the judiciary.
 The President is directly

-jurisdiction, whereas the second are basic level local
+broad territorial jurisdiction, whereas the second are basic

 Sri Lanka: The democratic system of government is governed

-of the people rests with Parliament whose members are
+people rests with Parliament whose members are elected on

-elected on a political party basis, while the President,
+a political party basis, while the President, elected from

-elected from the total electorate, exercises the executive
+the total electorate, exercises the executive power.
+Parliament

-Councils and Rural Councils headed by a nominated mayor
+Urban Councils and Rural Councils headed by a nominated

 Thailand: Parliament consists of two chambers; a 500-member